renovatebot/renovate/docs/usage/self-hosted-configuration.md

 In the `renovate.json` file, define the commands and files to be included in the final commit.

-The command to install dependencies (`npm ci --ignore-scripts`) is needed because, by default, the installation of dependencies is skipped.
+The command to install dependencies (`npm ci --ignore-scripts`) is needed because, by default, the installation of dependencies is skipped (see the `skipInstalls` global option).

 ```json
 {